The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

 2. Carmine

-Carmine, a.k.a Imperial, is the general term for a group of colors that are deep red, very slightly purplish, and closer to red than crimson.
-Some rubies have a color called "rich carmine" while deeper and darker variations can be achieved by processing the raw pigment.
+Carmine, a.k.a Imperial, is the general term for a group of deep red colors, very slightly purplish and closer to red than crimson.
+Some rubies have a color called "rich carmine," while processing the raw pigment can achieve deeper and darker variations.

 3. Chili Red

-As the name implies, chili red is the color derived from red chili peppers.
+As the name implies, chili red is derived from red chili peppers.

-It's also the shade of red used in the flags of Chile and South Africa.
+It's also the red shade used in Chile and South Africa flags.

 4. Cinnabar

-Similar to the previous entry, the color cinnabar comes from the mineral of the same name.
-This color has a slightly orange shade and comes with several variations ranging from brick red to bright scarlet.
+Similar to the previous entry, the color cinnabar comes from a mineral of the same name.
+This color has a slightly orange shade and several variations, ranging from brick red to bright scarlet.

 5. Crimson

-Crimson is a strong, deep, bright red with some hints of blue or violet making it very slightly purplish.
+Crimson is an intense, deep, bright red with some hints of blue or violet making it very slightly purplish.
 On the RGB color wheel, crimson comes between rose and red and between magenta and red on the RYB color wheel.

 6. Maroon

-Maroon is a brownish crimson color that derives its name from the French word marron (chestnut).
+Maroon is a brownish crimson color derived from the French word marron (chestnut).

 7. Scarlet

-Scarlet is a bright red color that sometimes comes with a tinge of orange.
-On the traditional color wheel, it's a quarter of the way between red and orange and is slightly less orange than vermilion.
+Scarlet is a bright red color that sometimes has a tinge of orange.
+On the traditional color wheel, it's a quarter of the way between red and orange and slightly less orange than vermilion.

 Modifying Red Acrylic Paints

-If you have a color wheel, you can see that there are primary, secondary, and intermediary colors which will help you find which colors work best with each other.
+If you have a color wheel, you can see that there are primary, secondary, and middle colors which will help you find which colors work best with each other.

 Most Bought Items after Reading this Article